hudsonvalleydigitalnetwork/hasviolet/README.md

 ## Who is HVDN?

-The Hudson Valley Digital Network or "HVDN" for short was created in 2017 to become a safe place where Hudson valley residents or those interested in our beautiful area can focus on emerging aspects of amateur radio and converge them with other hobby interests that benefit through the inclusion of wireless technology.
+The Hudson Valley Digital Network or "HVDN" for short was created in 2017 to become a global ambassador for the Hudson Valley to highlight wireless experimentation and convergence between amateur radio and other hobby areas.

-HVDN is a virtual organization and currently does not offer in person meetings at this time, but we do arrange special events as well as virtual communications.
-While our roots are in amateur radio and are organized as an official club, including an FCC callsign of N2HVD, we are not affiliated with the ARRL so as to encourage alignment outside of traditional amateur radio more easily.
+HVDN is a virtual organization and currently does not offer in person meetings at this time like traditional "ham radio clubs", but we do arrange special in person and virtual events as found on our "[Activity](https://hvdn.org/activity-1)" page.

+While our roots are in amateur radio and are organized as an official club, including an FCC callsign of N2HVD, we are not affiliated with the [ARRL](http://www.arrl.org/home) so as to best encourage alignment outside of traditional amateur radio more easily.

-Our primary goal is to offer a challenge to our members looking to try something new, rather than be weighted down by others that are too many steps behind.
-All of HVDN members motivate each other to keep pushing forward.
+Our primary goal is to offer challenges to our members looking to try something new, rather than be weighted down by others that are too many steps behind.
+All of HVDN members motivate each other to keep pushing forward and our HASviolet project showcases that well

 You can read more about us at [hvdn.org ](https://hvdn.org) and of course at [hvdn.org/violet](https://hvdn.org/violet)

 ## Do you HASviolet?

-Goal: Utilize the 900 MHz unlicensed ISM band and parrallel licensed amateur radio spectrum to enable an open source data communicator to collectively promote the usage of emerging wireless protocols via converged wireless hobbyist circles.
+Our goal was to promote experimentation in underutilized amateur radio spectrum and we chose the 900 MHz (33cm) band to do this.

+The 33cm band was a great choice because anyone even without an amateur radio license can experiment here, but may be later motivated to get the basic United States Technician class amateur radio license in order to experiement with higher power transmitters and antenna designs not available to the general hobbyist.

 Project HASviolet consists of the following components:

     • Hardware
     • Antenna
     • Software

 ## Why “HASviolet”?

-Creating an agnostic and universally appealing project name was important to create wider appeal for the project.
+Creating an agnostic and universally appealing project name was important to us.

-The name of "Violet" was selected by first starting with a color and then looking for a story behind it.
+The word "violet" was selected by first starting with a color and then looking for a story behind it.
 With all colors easily rendered by a standardized HTML CSS HEX code, the value of 8B0BB4 also translates to a decimal value of 911250.

-This value looks like the frequency of 911.250 MHz and thus is the main frequency to be used for the HVDN sponsored "Project HASviolet".
+This value looks like the frequency of 911.250 MHz and thus is the main frequency to be used for our project.
+We also hope others follow in our steps to use this frequency too for a certain level of "interoperability"

 The word "HAS" is a simple acronym made up of the first letter of the words "Hardware", "Antenna" and "Software".

-The full project name is "HASviolet" which is as fun to say or promote its goal and use cases.
+The full project name is "HASviolet" which is as fun to say as well as to find unique use cases for it!

 ## Who is behind HASviolet?

     • Joe Apuzzo N1JTA (Core Software & Git Project Documentation)
     • Joe Cupano NE2Z (Hardware Certification & General Do'er of Stuff)
     • Steve Bossert K2GOG (Antenna/RF Design & Public User Experience/Information)

     *Note: This is our first attempt at a Git repo....so go easy on us....  :)

 ## What is HASviolet?